Publication 939 (12/2018), General Rule for Pensions and Annuities

 • 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

-See How To Get Tax Help near the end of this publication for information about getting these publications and forms.
+See How To Get Tax Help for information about getting these publications and forms.

 General Information